TMS9918: Graphics modes

 The graphics of the 9918 were based on an underlying 256 wide by 192 high pixel layout.
 These numbers are typical for systems of the era which used analog video signals for output in a progressive scan display.
 This is close to the maximum resolution achieved on television sets of the era, which was around 320 by 240, due to the complexity of the NTSC radio-frequency signals.
-(Note: And PAL and SECAM as well.)
+(Note: And PAL and SECAM as well, which had similar resolution limits.)

-There were four ways the display could be used.
-Text Mode broke the screen into a 40 by 24 layout of "blocks", each 6 pixels wide and 8 high.
+There were four ways the graphics layer could be used:

+Mode 0, or Text Mode, broke the screen into a 40 by 24 layout of "blocks", each 6 pixels wide and 8 high.
 Each block could hold a value from 0 to 255, normally representing an expanded ASCII character set.
 The patterns for each of the 256 characters was stored in VRAM and could be changed by loading the VRAM values using the CPU.
 Each line of the characters was defined as a series of "on" or "off" pixels stored in one byte per line, and 8 bytes per character.
 Because the blocks were 6 by 8 on the screen, it was up to the designer to lay out the characters in a 5 by 7 grid to leave space between them.
 The color for the "on" and "off" bits in the patterns could be any of the 15 colors available, and stored in VRAM.

-Graphics I mode was essentially a modification of Text Mode that broke the screen into a 32 by 24 layout, so that each block was 8 by 8 pixels instead of 6 by 8.
+Mode 1, or Graphics I, was essentially a modification of Text Mode that broke the screen into a 32 by 24 layout, so that each block was 8 by 8 pixels instead of 6 by 8.
 The pattern for any given pixel on the screen was looked up from the same 256-entry table of bit patterns as the one holding characters in Text Mode.
 As there were 768 possible locations and only 256 possible patterns, this mode was limited in the sorts of displays it could produce.
-Graphics I also added a separate section of VRAM that held the color values for the on and off pixels for any given block.
+Graphics I also added a separate section of VRAM that held the color values for the on and off pixels for any given block, with 768 entries.
 This meant every block of 8 by 8 pixels could have its own two colors, but the pixels within any block all had to be the same.
 This is not an uncommon solution for the era, and leads to a well-known problem known as attribute clash when it is not possible to choose colors that to not result in the edges of the cells being visible.